-To begin our study of the character theory of the $n$-qubit Clifford quotient group, we examine the inertia subgroups of the representations of the $n$-qubit projective Pauli group in the $n$-qubit projective Clifford group. \begin{lemma} Let $\sigma$ and $\rho$ be nontrivial irreducible representations of $\widetilde{\mathcal{P}}_n$, then there exists $g \in \mathcal{C}_n$ such that ${}^g\sigma \sim \rho$.
+To begin our study of the character theory of the $n$-qubit projective Clifford group, we examine the inertia subgroups of the representations of the $n$-qubit projective Pauli group in the $n$-qubit projective Clifford group. \begin{lemma} Let $\sigma$ and $\rho$ be nontrivial irreducible representations of $\widetilde{\mathcal{P}}_n$, then there exists $g \in \mathcal{C}_n$ such that ${}^g\sigma \sim \rho$.
 In other words, all nontrivial irreducible representations of $\widetilde{\mathcal{P}}_n$ are conjugate in $\mathcal{C}_n$. \end{lemma} \begin{proof} We begin the proof by noticing that

-So we have that conjugation of Pauli matrices by $H$ maps $X$ to $Z$, and vice versa, while mapping $Y$ to $-Y$.
-Thus conjugation by $[H]$ maps $[X]$ to $[Z]$ and vice versa while leaving $[Y]$ invariant.
+So we have that conjugation of Pauli matrices by $H$ maps $X$ to $Z$ and vice versa, while mapping $Y$ to $-Y$.
+Thus conjugation by $[H]$ maps $[X]$ to $[Z]$ and vice versa, while leaving $[Y]$ invariant.
 We can calculate

-thus conjugation by $[S]$ maps $[X]$ to $[Y]$ and vice versa while leaving $[Z]$ invariant.
-Furthermore conjugation by $[H][S][H]$ maps $[Z]$ to $[Y]$ and vice versa while leaving $[X]$ invariant.
-We see that we can permute the equivalence classes of the non-identity one-qubit Pauli matrices in any way via conjugation by elements of $\mathcal{C}_n$.
+thus conjugation by $[S]$ maps $[X]$ to $[Y]$ and vice versa, while leaving $[Z]$ invariant.
+Furthermore conjugation by $[H][S][H]$ maps $[Z]$ to $[Y]$ and vice versa, while leaving $[X]$ invariant.
+We see that we can permute the non-identity elements of the one-qubit projective Pauli group in any way via conjugation by elements of $\mathcal{C}_n$.